 Total Exposure – My biggest concern

 Long–term, cumulative exposure is what concerns me most.
 Many ingredients have a threshold at which they are “generally regarded as safe” (GRAS).
 A single product will have less than that threshold.
 But what if that ingredient is in four of your daily, leave-on products?
-What if you don’t do a super thorough job of washing it off each day?
 How does all that exposure add up when studies are showing that above the GRAS levels, problems arise?

 Below are the ingredients I avoid in the body care aisles.
 I will tell you first, that there is not enough research to substantiate these concerns irrefutably.
 It is terribly difficult to correlate cause and effect from ingredients that are used alongside a hundred others and results that may show up only after years of exposure.
 However, there are the beginnings of evidence for each of these ingredients.
 Since there are easy alternatives, I play it safe and choose those alternatives.